 Backyard chickens have skyrocketed in popularity.
-Keeping laying hens are an excellent way to fortify our relationship with our food and an ideal activity for people cooped up at home due to the pandemic.
+Keeping laying hens is an excellent way to fortify our relationship with our food and an ideal activity for people cooped up at home due to the pandemic.

 Laying hens make great companions for children, who will likely want to name the birds and bring them tasty treats.
 Chickens require relatively little daily maintenance and just a bit of knowledge to get started.